Rabies Is Incurable And Fatal, Yet Easily Preventable: Why Isn’t It A Priority?

 — BCAH Toronto Vet (@BCAHToronto) March 8, 2017

-The Huffington Post reports that rabies kills almost 100 per cent of victims who don’t receive the vaccine.
+The Huffington Post reports that rabies kills almost 100 percent of victims who don’t receive the vaccine.
 According to the Huffington Post, humanity has both the knowledge and practical means to eradicate this shocking disease, but 69,000 people still die from this preventable disease every year.

-Rabies is a terrifying disease: it is transmitted to humans when they’ve been bitten by an infected animal, which is very often a dog.
-Typically, it takes somewhere between one and three months after infection for the person to show symptoms; however, by the time their symptoms become obvious, their death is inevitable.
-The end of the victim’s life is swift, and shocking.
+Rabies is a terrifying disease.
+It is transmitted to humans when they’ve been bitten by an infected animal, which is very often a dog.
+Typically, it takes somewhere between one and three months after infection for the person to show symptoms, but by the time their symptoms become obvious, their death is inevitable.
+The end of the victim’s life is swift and shocking.
 They suffer swelling of the brain, which leads to anxiety, hallucinations, then full-blown delirium.

 SCARY: Fox tested for rabies after attacking woman, cat in Great Falls https://t.co/mVH2rrITAK pic.twitter.com/vd5Uhc8LuN